 - A focus was the developing policy for sustainable forestry in Britain

 - The vision was a user-friendly computer based Ecological Site Classification Decision Support System (ESC-DSS) that could lead the user through the complex methodology of ecological site classification.

-The result is a system on CD that allows users to assess the ecological suitability of alternate forest types.
+The result is a system that allows users to assess the ecological suitability of alternative forest types.

 Forestry Commission Technical Paper 20

 Established the methodology with reference to Grampian, Scotland.

 - The climate data have been recalculated for the whole of Britain, based on the Meteorological Office 30 year recording period (1961–1990)